wyeworks/blog/source/_posts/2016-06-22-behavior-changes-in-ruby-2.4.markdown

 => true
 ```

 It’s funny to note that in Ruby 2.4, even little numbers such as the integer `3` are "big numbers" as well 😏.
-Jokes aside, remember that `Integer` is equivalent to `Fixnum` and `Bignum` and, as a result, `Fixnum` and `Bignum` are also aliases.
+Jokes aside, remember that `Integer` is equal to `Fixnum` and `Bignum` and, as a result, `Fixnum` and `Bignum` are also aliases.

 The unification of the `Integer` classes was motivated by the argument that `Fixnum` and `Bignum` simply constitute an implementation detail to handle integer numbers in Ruby internals.
 In particular, new people learning the language will find it easier to deal with a unique `Integer` class.